abdokareoke/Fc-Snr-Backend-Tech-Test/SOLUTION.md

 **Known limitation — no partial shifts:** If a shift straddles the window boundary (e.g. the window starts at 06:00 and a shift runs 04:00-12:00), the full shift duration is counted rather than just the portion within the window.
 This is a conservative overcount by design — it may flag a violation where precise prorating would not.

 **Known limitation — single-window check:** The current implementation checks one window (168h lookback from the candidate shift).
 A truly exhaustive rolling window check would place the candidate shift in every possible position within a 7-day window and find the worst case.
-This would require iterating all possible window placements, which the sliding window sum algorithm can solve efficiently.
+This would require iterating all possible window placements, which the **sliding window sum algorithm** can solve efficiently.

-**Sliding window sum (considered, not implemented):** I considered a sliding window sum approach — iterating a 14-day range and computing all seven possible 7-day window sums in O(n) using the prefix subtraction technique.
+**Sliding window sum algorithm (considered, not implemented):** I considered a sliding window sum approach — iterating a 14-day range and computing all seven possible 7-day window sums in O(n) using the prefix subtraction technique.
 I decided against implementing it for two reasons: first, our shift data isn't bucketed into daily slots so converting it would add unnecessary complexity; second, the spec only requires checking whether adding a single candidate shift violates the limit, not finding the worst-case window across a full month.
 The simpler single-window check is correct for the given requirements, and the architecture makes it trivial to swap in a more sophisticated algorithm later if the requirements change.

 ## Auto-Assign Implementation